nianokia/my-academy/README.md

 1. Create the database:

     ```CREATE DATABASE my_academy;```
-2. There are two ways to restore the DB dump file the project already contains:
+2. There are 2 ways to restore the DB dump file:
     * A- If you have postgres, set it up with your user:

         ```psql -U <your_user> -d my_academy -f db.sql```